 Carcass movement, processing and disposal

-The movement of dead or alive CWD positive deer, moose or elk (natural or human-assisted) is a key pathway in the spread of CWD.
+The movement of dead or alive CWD-positive deer, moose, elk or reindeer/caribou (natural or human-assisted) is a key pathway in the spread of CWD.
 The infectious nature of the CWD prion contributes to an increased risk of introduction and spread of CWD if dead carcasses are brought to new areas and not disposed of properly.

 Deer parts that may be moved

-If not brought to a licensed taxidermist or permitted meat processor within 72 hours after harvest, the following are the only parts from wild cervids legally-harvested in the CWD-affected counties that may be transported beyond those counties or an adjacent county.
+If not brought to a licensed taxidermist or permitted meat processor within 72 hours after harvest, the following are the only parts from wild cervids legally harvested in the CWD-affected counties [PDF] that may be transported beyond those counties or an adjacent county.
 These are the same parts that are allowed into Wisconsin from other states and provinces that have CWD.

 - Meat that is cut and wrapped (either commercially or privately).